jacobwenzel1/4ball-start/README.md

-Code written by David Fink and Rob Muhlestein;
+Code written by David Fink with help from Rob Muhlestein;
 Background and Styling by Jacob Wenzel